 DWeb Seminar 2025

-After more than ten years of pioneering work towards a genuinely decentralized and distributed system, it is time to revisit what the DWeb has achieved thus far.
+After more than ten years of pioneering work towards a genuinely decentralized and distributed system, it is time to revisit how far the decentralized web has come.

 Location